stefanteixeira/github-tests/README.md

 - Firefox 42 + OS X 10.10 (Yosemite)

 You can add or edit these environments as you want.
 Sauce Labs provides a [Platform Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) to help with that.

+**PS:** The project is using a sample Sauce Labs user.
+In a real-world project, the username/accessKey would be passed by environment variables.

 ## Reports